Opinion | Trump’s contempt for democratic norms could haunt us for years

 A political system is not simply a collection of laws and rules.
 It is also an accumulation of norms and behavior.
 When Senate Majority Leader Mitch McConnell (R-Ky.) says Trump is “100 percent within his rights” to behave as he is, he is missing this crucial distinction.
 There is a reason past presidents have conceded defeat when it was statistically clear that they had lost, without waiting for the last vote to be counted.
 And Trump’s defeat is decisive.
 Biden is on track to win as many electoral votes as Trump did in 2016.
 Biden’s margin in Georgia, which he will probably narrowly win, is more than 25 times larger than the difference in Florida between George W. Bush and Al Gore in 2000.
 Biden enjoys a larger margin in Pennsylvania than Trump got in 2016.

-It is a cliche to say, but it’s true: democracy is above all about the peaceful transfer of power.
+It is a cliche to say, but it’s true: Democracy is above all about the peaceful transfer of power.
 Trump is shredding those norms for his own egotistical needs.
 But his actions today will have a large and lasting effect on this country’s politics for decades, creating a cancer that will metastasize in gruesome ways.

 Read more from Fareed Zakaria’s archive, follow him on Twitter or subscribe to his daily newsletter.